Effie13/MovieRama-FrontEnd/README.md

 ItemDetails: It is the class responsible for rendering content dynamically by fetching data each time a movie item is clicked.
 It also handles the active states of the items and some additional animations and functionality concerning the videos.
 A new instance is created every time a movie item is added inside the NowPlaying fetchMovies function.

-scrollObserver:
+scrollObserver: The infinite scrolling requirement is fulfilled using the Intersection Observer API After the data for a new "page" are loaded and added in the list, an empty element with class scroll-trigger is added on the wrapper.
+This element is then passed to the observer to being checked for intersecting.
+Since the observer is costly, performance-wise, the oberver uses the unobserve built-in method to stop checking for this element when the threshold is passed.
+It makes sense since we only need to trigger the load the end of the current list of results, so we only need one trigger at a time.
+Everything before that is already fetched and rendered.
+Two instances of this class are created.
+One for the homepage and the list of "Now Playing" movies and another one for the list created when searching.
+Depending on which one is used, in case of intersection the related method of each global instance (globalNowPlaying or globalSearchData) is called to load more data.

+SearchData: Similar to NowPlaying.
+It uses the value of the search input to add a query parameter to the request.
+For each movie item added, a new instance of ItemDetails is created as well.
+It also uses the globalNowPlaying instanse and its hasScroll property to unobserve and reconnect the intersection observer related to the now playing list for performance reasons.

+FontAdjust: An additional experimental feature used to give the user the ability to adjust the web page's font size using the root's CSS variable for font size.

 ----------------------------------------

 The Javascript file base.js is a generic one.
 It consists of some Event handlers, some basic if statements and code which is not necessarily associated to a component-like functionality.
 Depending on the time left at the end of this deadline, I plan on adding functionality to respect the user's preferences for reduced motion and theme preferences as well.

-Infinite Scrolling

-The infinite scrolling requirement is fulfilled using the Intersection Observer API After the data for a new "page" are loaded and added in the list, an empty element with class scroll-trigger is added on the wrapper.
-This element is then passed to the observer to being checked for intersecting.
-Since the observer is costly, performance-wise, the oberver uses the unobserve built-in method to stop checking for this element when the threshold is passed.
-It makes sense since we only need to trigger the load the end of the current list of results, so we only need one trigger at a time.
-Everything before that is already fetched and rendered.

 Future improvements: